WickedWampa/JoeAnimeDB/README.md

 Because JoeAnimeDB doesn't start from scratch every conversation.

-JoeAI understands:
+JoeAI understands your:

-- Your watch history
+- 📚 Watch history
-- Your ratings
+- ⭐ Ratings
-- Your rewatches
+- 🔁 Rewatches
-- Your favorite studios
+- 🎬 Favorite studios
-- Your favorite themes
+- 🎭 Favorite themes
-- Your Anime Genome
+- 🧬 Anime Genome
-- Your evolving Anime DNA
+- 🧠 Anime DNA

-The more you use JoeAnimeDB, the smarter its recommendations become.
+- 📈 Taste evolution
+- ❤️ Comfort shows
+- 🎯 Recommendation history

+Every time you add, rate, finish, or rewatch an anime, JoeAI becomes a little smarter.

-Think of it as a personal anime curator that grows alongside your library.
+Think of it as your own personal anime curator that grows alongside your library.

 ---